Sikhism in Singapore: Gurdwaras

-The Pearl's Hill and Tanjong Pagar police-gurdwaras were demolished and a new gurdwara, Gurdwara Sahib Silat Road replaced their purpose, with its construction being completed in 1924.
+Another gurdwara was founded at Arson Road but shifted to Silat Road in 1912.
+The Pearl's Hill and Tanjong Pagar police-gurdwaras were demolished and a new gurdwara, Gurdwara Sahib Silat Road replaced their purpose, with its construction being completed in 1924, at the cost of SGD 54,000.
 On 12 October 1966, the Bhai Maharaj Singh Memorial in the Singapore General Hospital area was shifted to the front of Gurdwara Sahib Silat Road, which helped increase the congregation numbers of the gurdwara at a time when it was struggling.
+In 1995, the Gurdwara Sahib Silat Road was renovated at the cost of SGD 8.3 million.
+The gurdwara claims to have the largest gurdwara dome outside of India and the largest pālkī (palanquin) in the world.
+The gurdwara complex contains the Bhai Maharaj Memorial and Sikh Heritage Centre.

+As for the other gurdwaras, Gurdwara Sahib Sri Singh Sahib was associated with Majhai Sikhs, the Khalsa Dharmak Sabha was associated with Malwai Sikhs, and the Pardesi Khalsa Dharmak Diwan was associated with Doabi Sikhs.
+The gurdwaras of Jalan Kayu and Sembawang were merged to form the Gurdwara Sahib Yishun.
+There is also the Katong Gurdwara.

 The Sikhs of northern Singapore were served by three gurdwaras: Naval Base Sikh Temple (est. 1925); Sembawang Sikh Temple (est. 1936), and Jalan Kayu Sikh Temple (est. 1930's).
 These gurdwaras were all amalgamated over the years until a single gurdwara was constructed in Yishun New Town in 1995 to serve the northern Sikhs of Singapore: Gurdwara Sahib Yishun.
-There are seven operational gurdwaras in Singapore presently.
+The Sikh Advisory Board of the Singaporean government enacted the Central Sikh Gurdwara Board Act in 1981 to oversee and manage the gurdwaras of Singapore.
+There are eight operational gurdwaras in Singapore presently.